 (iv) to include the work in any cinematograph film;

-(v) to make any adaptation of the work;
+(v) to make an adaptation of the work;

 (vi) to do in relation to an adaptation of the work any of the acts specified in relation to the work in sub-clauses (i) to (iv);

-(d) In the case of cinematograph film, -
+(d) In the case of a cinematograph film, –

-(i) to make a copy of the film, including a photograph of any image forming part thereof;
+(i) to make a copy of the film, including a photograph of an image forming a part thereof;

 (ii) to sell or give on hire, or offer for sale or hire, any copy of the film, regardless of whether such copy has been sold or given on hire on earlier occasions;